 Will selling cost you money?
 Many people list their house, not taking into account what it will actually cost them.
 There are fees and expenses you should be aware of before you list with an agent.
-In our latest post, we will let you know what costs to expect when selling a home in Wilmington!
+In our latest post, we will let you know what costs to expect when selling a home in Eastern!

-Have you decided to sell your house in Wilmington?
+Have you decided to sell your house in Eastern?
 There are many things to consider before you decide how to sell!
 Keep in mind, listing your house will cost you money both up-front and once the property closes.
 You must factor this in when pricing your house and deciding who you want to work with.

 Studies show that the average amount it takes to sell a house in the US is $15,200!
 That’s a lot of money!
 Keep in mind, that number varies widely based on where you live and the price of your home.

-Will Selling Cost You Money in Wilmington?
+Will Selling Cost You Money in Eastern?

 Agent Commissions – Commissions will typically run about 6% of the final sale price of the home.
 You will know the agent’s cut when you sign your listing agreement.
 While this money isn’t paid upfront, it is deducted from the amount you walk away with.
 Keep this in mind when pricing your home.